-The Final Fantasy name isn't exactly synonymous with Microsoft's console, but we're happy just the same as Final Fantasy 15 is easily one of the best RPGs of the year.
+The Final Fantasy name isn't exactly synonymous with Microsoft's console, but we're happy just the same as Final Fantasy 15 is easily one of the best RPGs of the year, and one of the best Xbox One games.
 It blends the vast open-worlds of Western RPGs with Final Fantasy's hallmark over-the-top anime absurdity to great effect, crafting a world based on the highways and byways of Middle America while filling that world with ferocious monsters, massive crystals, and powerful magic.
 There are times when Final Fantasy 15 feels like an idiosyncratic mishmash of ideas, but when you throw everything together - the strange world, the thrilling, real-time combat, the lovable characters who stick with you for your entire journey - it becomes something much greater than the sum of its parts.
 It becomes one of the best Final Fantasy games in ages; a game well worth the wait.

-After delays that led to maybe just a touch of apathy, Cuphead is here and has instantly become one of the best shooters all time (according to our review).
+After delays that led to maybe just a touch of apathy, Cuphead is here and has instantly become one of the best Xbox One games of all time - especially if you like shooters (according to our review).
 While the presentation is crafted beautifully from 1930 cartoon art - things like Betty Boop shorts and Disney's Silly Symphonies - this takes gameplay cues from sources like Mega Man, Contra, Metal Slug, and Gunstar Heroes.
 The levels aren’t huge but it’s the challenge, not the size that matters here as you dodge bullets and learn enemy patterns.
 Everything tests your skills and reactions in a range of interesting ways and, most importantly, are a joy to beat.

 The first few minutes of a Rainbow Six: Siege match feel more like a slasher film than an all-guns-blazing FPS.
 The pitter-patter of combat booted feet sounds through the roof.
 Defenders erect Home Alone defences.
 Was that the whine of a rappel buckle?
 It's a sense of tension that beats most horror games.
 And once all hell does break loose, you're suddenly thrown into the midst of deep, strategical, brutally unforgiving warfare.
 Ripe with tactical options and built for "one more go" appeal, this is by far Xbox One’s smartest multiplayer shooter.